 HomePod mini supports a range of other features including Siri Shortcut tasks, ambient sounds for playing soothing noises like rain, web search results that can be sent to iPhone, and music alarms for waking up to a song, playlist, or radio station.

-HomePod mini looks similar to the standard HomePod, adopting the same mesh-covered "acoustically transparent fabric" design in white or space gray.
+HomePod mini looks similar to the standard HomePod, adopting the same mesh-covered "acoustically transparent fabric" design.
 Rather than a cylindrical body, HomePod mini has a more rounded, bulbous body with a display at the top that offers physical controls and a Siri wave form.

 HomePod mini is powered by a non-detachable power cable that has a USB-C connector at the end, which is designed to work with an included 20W power adapter.
-Because the HomePod mini features a USB-C connector instead of a plug like the HomePod, it can potentially be powered by a battery pack, MacBook, or other accessory.
+Because the HomePod mini features a USB-C connector instead of a plug like the HomePod, it can potentially be powered by a battery pack.

 HomePod mini supports several touch gestures using the touch-based interface at the top of the device.
 A tap pauses or plays music, and a double tap swaps to the next track.
 A triple tap goes back to the previous track, and a touch and hold brings up Siri.

 Tapping and holding on the "+" button raises the volume, and tapping and holding on the "-" button lowers the volume.

 There's an S5 chip in the HomePod mini, which is the same chip that Apple used in the Apple Watch Series 5.
 Apple uses the S5 chip to eke the maximum sound out of the HomePod mini's small enclosure, using software to analyze the music to apply tuning models to optimize for loudness, adjust dynamic range, and control the driver and passive radiators.